Home » Symptoms » Dog Symptoms A-Z » Head and Neck Swelling

 Head and Neck Swelling in Dogs

 Head and neck swelling in dogs are abnormal enlargements that can arise from a variety of causes.
-These swellings can be due to external injuries, internal diseases, or systemic problems.
+These swellings can be attributed to external injuries, internal diseases, or systemic issues.

 Can Occur with the Following Diseases: